melt7777/admintools/1and1/commands.md

 ## Windows Server: Turn Off Internet Explorer Enhanced Security Configuration

 http://help.1and1.com/servers-c37684/dedicated-server-windows-c39510/administration-c40119/turn-off-internet-explorer-enhanced-security-configuration-a696299.html

+## Windows Server: RDP Connections:

+Windows Server license provided with 1&1 Servers allows up to two (2) concurrent users to be logged into RDP at the same time.

+If you need more than 2 concurrent RDP connections, you must purchase and install additional Client Access Licenses from Microsoft or a Microsoft reseller.
+We do not support any licenses not provided through 1&1.
+You would have to install and manage the licenses in your server using the support provided by the license vendor.

+An attempt to add connections without licensing may cause issues with connecting to RDP due to Microsoft licensing.

+If you are having trouble getting in, you can temporarily override this by using mstsc /admin flag when running RDP client.

 ## Windows Server: How to mitigate SMBv1 Vulnerability in Windows Server 2003/2008 to help prevent WannaCry/malware infections: